 Server Event Quota

-Each FullStory plan includes a set number of server events that you're able to capture data within a monthly cycle.
+Each FullStory plan includes a set number of server events that you're able to capture data within a monthly or annual cycle.
 You'll be able to view how many events you're able to capture and the number of events you've captured during this cycle thus far in Settings > Account Management > Subscription.

 Business, Advanced and Enterprise plan types will include 500K server side events per month.
 FullStory Free plans include 5,000 server side events per month.
 Advanced and Enterprise plans can purchase additional events if needed.